 Utility lines: This NWP authorizes discharges of dredged or fill material into waters of the United States and structures or work in navigable waters for crossings of those waters associated with the construction, maintenance, or repair of utility lines, including outfall and intake structures.
-There roads.
-Access roads must be the minimum width must be no change in pre-construction contours of waters of the United States.
+There $\,$ roads.
+Access roads must be the minimum width must be no change in pre-construction contours of necessary (see Note 2, below).
+Access roads must waters of the United States.
 A "utility line" is defined as any pipe or pipeline for the transportation of any gaseous, liquid, liquescent, or slurry substance, for any purpose, and any cable, line, or wire for the transmission for any purpose of electrical energy, telephone, and telegraph messages, and internet, radio, and television communication.
-The term "utility line" does not include activities that drain a water of the maintain surface flows.
-United States, such as drainage tile or french drains, but it does apply to pipes conveying drainage from another area.
+The term "utility line" does not include activities that drain a water of the United States, such as drainage tile or french drains, but it does apply to pipes conveying drainage from another area.